mckraqs/dataride/docs/1-docs-resources.md

 ## Resources list

 Important information - resources' names match (in the majority of cases) Terraform objects with the corresponding name.
-Therefore, if you want to research some object more, or if a particular parameter is missing in a template, you can easily refer to Terraform documentation.
+Therefore, if you want to research some object more, or if a particular parameter is missing in a template, you can easily refer to [Terraform documentation](https://registry.terraform.io/browse/providers).

 Also, if the below description is not enough, you can check the `infra_defaults` and `infra_templates` directories to see defaults and resource templates.

+### aws_db_instance

+Available parameters:

+* *allocated_storage* - optional, default: 10
+* *db_name* - optional, default: dataride_db
+* *engine* - optional, default: mysql
+* *engine_version* - optional, default: 5.7
+* *instance_class* - optional, default: db.t3.micro
+* *username* - optional, default: module variable is created
+* *password* - optional, default: module variable is created
+* *parameter_group_name* - optional, default: default.mysql5.7
+* *skip_final_snapshot* - optional, default: true

 ### aws_eip